timotejroiko/discord.js-light/README.md

 ## Why?

 Discord.js has been THE javascript discord library for a long time now, and successfully powers thousands of bots.
-But as your bot grows larger, you will start noticing a horrendous increase in resource usage, especially memory consumption.
+But as bots grows larger, you will often notice a substantial increase in resource usage, especially memory consumption.

-This is due to the fact that discord.js caches EVERYTHING it can in order to avoid hitting the Discord API as much as possible.
-This behavior can however make the library feel bloated for most developers as many times the library is caching and processing data that your bot will never use.
+This is due to the fact that discord.js caches nearly everything it can in order to avoid hitting the Discord API as much as possible and also to provide all its features.
+This behavior can however make the library feel bloated for bigger bots as many times the library is caching and processing data that your bot will never use.

 This issue has been discussed a few times by the community but ultimately it has been decided that the library is too tightly coupled with its caching systems and seperating them would be unfeasible.
 Thus the task of scaling falls back to us bot developers.

-Several solutions have been presented so far, such as regular cache sweeping, intents and event disabling.
-However i felt that the existing methods were lacking and decided to study the discord.js source code to see what count be done about it.
+Several solutions have been presented so far, such as regular cache sweeping, intents and disabling events.
+However i felt that the existing methods were lacking and decided to study the discord.js source code to see what could be done about it.

-This project later became the base framework for all my bots and it does a wonderful job keeping hosting costs and scaling maintenance in check (\~150mb ram at 3000 guilds).
+This project later became the base framework for all my bots and it does a wonderful job keeping hosting costs and scaling maintenance in check (\~120mb ram at 3000+ guilds).

 ## Features

-* Provides most of discord.js's basic events without any automatic caching
+* Provides most of discord.js's basic events without automatic caching
 * Most classes have their structures intact and can be used the same way as the original library
 * Partial objects are given when data is missing and can be manually fetched and cached when needed
-* Fully compatible with Discord's new intents system to receive only data that is actually used (enabled by default)
+* Fully compatible with Discord intents to receive only data that is actually used (enabled by default)
-* Uses a fraction of memory, cpu and bandwidth compared to the original library (benchmarks can be found in the djs-shenanigans folder)
+* Drastically lower resource usage for most use cases especially at scale

 ## Getting Started